There is no doubt that these festivals pass as completely normal for 99% of Swiss.

 No goodies inside the goose, though.

-Appenzell Silvester Claus (Silvesterchläuse)
+Appenzell Silvester Claus

 On New Year's Eve and January 13, some freakish creatures will roam the streets of the Appenzell region in a quest for hot Glühwein.

 Locals are quick to serve them because as the day drags on, they tend to get moodier (and thus scarier)...
-Our Christian was able to snap some pictures of this long lasting Swiss tradition.
+Our Christian was able to snap some pictures of this long-lasting Swiss tradition.

-Giant Sledge Race (Hornschlittenrennen)
+Hornschlittenrennen Giant Sledge Race in Brigels

-While most participate for fun, some teams have perfected their sledge racing techniques to inch out a tenth of a second here or there...
+Although it may look amateurish, this annual giant sledge race in Brigels has become more and more professional over the years.
+While most participate for fun, some teams have perfected their sled racing techniques to inch out a tenth of a second here or there.

 Cow Pie Bingo